openjdk/jdk/doc/building.md

 configuration, and used by `make`.
 Setting `SOURCE_DATE_EPOCH` before running `make` will have no effect on the build.

-You must also make sure your build does not rely on `configure`'s default adhoc version strings.
-Default adhoc version strings `OPT` segment include user name and source directory.
+You must also make sure your build does not rely on `configure`'s default ad hoc version strings.
+Default ad hoc version strings `OPT` segment include user name and source directory.
 You can either override just the `OPT` segment using `--with-version-opt=<any fixed string>`, or you can specify the entire version string using `--with-version-string=<your version>`.